-Notify the PTC Medical / Nursing staff immediately if you develop any of the following reactions: rapid heart rate; fainting; breathing difficulties; skin rash; mood changes; increased irritability; anxiety; auditory or visual hallucinations; mental confusion; tremors; increased nervousness; or depression.
-If any of these symptoms become severe call 911!
+Notify the PTC Medical / Nursing staff immediately if you develop any of the following reactions: rapid heart rate;

 If an overdose is suspected, seek help immediately!
-Methadone can be deadly for children or adults without tolerance for it!
+Methadone can be deadly for children or adults without a tolerance for it!
 If you suspect that methadone was accidentally ingested or taken improperly, call 911 immediately!
 Do not leave the person alone!
 If possible place the person on their side to prevent choking.
 You must also promptly report the matter to PTC staff.